CaliLuke/llm-image-tagger/ui_improvements_plan.md

    - Verify metadata consistency after directory changes
    - Simulate error conditions to test recovery

-## 9. Conclusion
+## 10. Conclusion

 This plan outlines a methodical approach to restructuring the UI with a new header and master-detail layout.
-By following a phased implementation with thorough testing at each step, we can ensure the new UI improves usability while maintaining all existing functionality and data integrity.
+By using a simple, direct approach with the existing single-file architecture, we can improve the UI while avoiding unnecessary complexity.

 The implementation will prioritize: